coffeeahdoh/DataCamp-projects/README.md

 # DataCamp-Projects
 Guided and unguided projects from DataCamp

-Familiarizing with the nuances of R, and eventually Python, via DataCamp Career Tracks in Data Analytics
+Python and R trainings via DataCamp Career Tracks in Data Analytics